taishi0307/RumHabit/replit.md

 ## Overview

 This is a full-stack habit tracking application built with React, Express, and PostgreSQL.
 The app focuses on workout habit tracking with goals for distance, heart rate, and duration.
-It features a modern UI with calendar visualization, statistics tracking, and goal management.
+It features a modern UI with calendar visualization, statistics tracking, goal management, and comprehensive smartwatch integration for automatic workout data import from Apple Watch, Huawei Watch, Xiaomi Mi Band, Garmin devices, and Google Fit.

 ## User Preferences